-- Ballistic stretches are done near the beginning of a workout to help lubricate your joints and prepare your body for what’s to come.
+- Ballistic stretches are done near the beginning of a workout to help lubricate your joints – where two or more bones meet to allow movement – and prepare your body for what’s to come.
 They are done gently but somewhat quickly to raise your body temperature (in an earlier article, I revealed yoga’s fundamental, standing ballistic movements).

-- Static stretches are done near the end of a workout when you are fully limber and ready to hold stretches for several minutes each (today’s article reveals yoga’s fundamental static floor stretches).
+- Static stretches are done near the end of a workout when you are thoroughly limber and ready to hold stretches for several minutes each (today’s article reveals yoga’s fundamental static floor stretches).

 Sequencing in yoga is structured so that earlier postures in the series prepare you for other postures that come later.
 Often a pose is followed immediately by a counterpose.
 For example, a backbend is followed by a forward bend.
 This helps creates muscular balance and helps to reduce the risk of injury.